grafana/agent/docs/sources/flow/reference/cli/fmt.md

 * `AGENT_MODE=flow grafana-agent fmt [FLAG ...]
 FILE_NAME`
 * `grafana-agent-flow fmt [FLAG ...]
 FILE_NAME`

+   Replace the following:

+   * `FLAG`: One or more flags that define the input and output of the command.
+   * `FILE_NAME`: The Grafana Agent configuration file.

-If the `FILE_NAME` argument is not provided or if the `FILE_NAME` argument is equal to `-`, `grafana-agent-flow fmt` formats the contents of standard input.
-Otherwise, `grafana-agent-flow fmt` reads and formats the file from disk specified by the argument.
+If the `FILE_NAME` argument is not provided or if the `FILE_NAME` argument is equal to `-`, `fmt` formats the contents of standard input.
+Otherwise, `fmt` reads and formats the file from disk specified by the argument.

-The `--write` flag can be specified to replace the contents of the original file on disk with the formatted results. `--write` can only be provided when `grafana-agent-flow fmt` is not reading from standard input.
+The `--write` flag can be specified to replace the contents of the original file on disk with the formatted results. `--write` can only be provided when `fmt` is not reading from standard input.

 The command fails if the file being formatted has syntactically incorrect River configuration, but does not validate whether Flow components are configured